astarien/hanga.ngatahi/README.md

 This project is owned by the community under the GPL 3.0.
 It was first established on Friday 30th July 2021 at 5:41pm.

+Any copyright not included in the GPL is held by the author Andrew Probert 2021

 ...